Welcome to today's edition of the Rush 24-7 podcast.

 The government is simply not equipped to do the work of churches and communities.

-It's not equipped to do so, I don't care who runs it.
+I don't care who runs it.

 And so what Newsweek has inadvertently done here is spell out how the Obama campaign plan is going to bomb out.

-And again, we're doing open line Friday on Wednesday today, which means pretty much what you want to talk about is a fair game.
+And again, we're doing Open Line Friday on Wednesday today, which means pretty much what you want to talk about is a fair game.

 I want to go back to this answer that Obama gave.

-These actually, number one, I'm not going to play number one again.
+Actually, number one, I'm not going to play number one again.

-We'll we'll do that one later.
+We'll do that one later.

 I want to stick to the substance here.